Arshianb/Meal-Like-Mom/README.md

 </p>

 # Problem
-:anger: Almost all housewives have trouble choosing food to cook
+Almost all housewives have trouble in choosing food to cook! <br/>
+Something alike "What can I cook for dinner with my own materials? :anger:"

 # Goal
 :boom: Find the food that fits your materials as quickly as possible